William M. McCulloch: Other issues

-A conservative Republican who notably got a 0% from the Americans for Democratic Action and a 100% rating from Americans for Constitutional Action in 1961, McCulloch believed that federal authority shouldn't usurp state and local authority.
-After 1964 however, McCulloch moderated his views, being one of six Republican House representatives from Ohio to support the Medicare program for the elderly, and the Medicaid program for poor people.
+A conservative Republican who notably got a 0% from the Americans for Democratic Action and a 100% rating from Americans for Constitutional Action in 1961, McCulloch believed that federal authority should not usurp state and local authority.
+After 1964, however, McCulloch moderated his views, being one of six Republican House representatives from Ohio to support the Medicare program for the elderly, and the Medicaid program for poor people.
 In 1969, he received a 33% rating from Americans for Constitutional Action.
 He also was supportive of the Gun Control Act of 1968 and the Comprehensive Child Development Act of 1971 that was vetoed by Nixon.
-Much like his friend and collaborator in civil rights legislation, New York Democrat Emmanuel Celler, McCulloch opposed the Equal Rights Amendment.
+Much like his friend and collaborator in civil rights legislation, New York Democrat Emanuel Celler, McCulloch opposed the Equal Rights Amendment.
 Earlier in the late 40's, McCulloch supported the Social Security Amendments of 1949 and an amendment on the National Housing Act of 1949 to extend mortgage provisions.

-He was not a candidate for re-election in the 1972 election to the Ninety-third Congress and instead resumed the practice of law in Piqua, Ohio.
+Between his primary win in 1970 and the general election, McCulloch fell in his DC apartment and had surgery to remove a blood clot in his brain associated with the fall.
+In December, further surgery was required, now on his abdomen.
+He missed much of the first session of the 92nd Congress due to his health issues.
+On June 8, 1971, he announced he would not be a candidate for re-election in the 1972 election to the Ninety-third Congress.